2025–26 National League 1: Structure

 The league consists of fourteen teams, with all the teams playing each other on a home and away basis, to make a total of twenty-six matches each.
+For the 2025–26 season there is one automatic promotion place, with the champions going up to Champ Rugby, while clubs ranked 2nd and 3rd will contest the National League 1 playoff (the 2nd ranked team having home advantage), with the winner going on to play the 13th placed Champ Rugby side for a possible second promotion place.

-There is one automatic promotion place, with the champions promoted to Champ Rugby, and one play-off place.
-The 12th and 13th placed teams in Champ Rugby will play against each other (in a one-off game) with the loser meeting the runner-up of National League 1 for the final place in Champ Rugby.
-There are typically three relegation places to either, National League 2 East, National League 2 North or National League 2 West, depending on the geographical location of the team.
+Clubs finishing 12th, 13th and 14th will automatically be relegated to either, National League 2 East, National League 2 North or National League 2 West, depending on the geographical location of the team.
+The 11th placed side will enter a four team playoff with the runners up of the three tier 4 leagues, with one side going up/remaining in National League 1.